Rose Quartz Healing Properties, Facts and Photos

 As well as being very rare, it forms in a different geological environment to rose quartz.
 Its colour is believed to be caused by impurities of aluminium and phosphorus.
 It's also extremely sensitive to light.

 The colour of rose quartz is believed to be fairly stable.
-With that said, there have been occasional reports of stones that have turned pale after being exposed to sunlight.
+With that said, there have been occasional reports of stones that have lost colour after extensive exposure to sunlight.

 The delicate pink colour of rose quartz is unique and has been a subject of great debate for many years.
 Despite extensive analysis scientists are still not certain what causes the colour.